tgsoverly/smart-things/devicetypes/tgsoverly/air-scape-whf.src/mock-fan/README.md

 ## Url

-The server response at localhost:3000/fanspd.cgi.
-The the server responds with the XML'ish responses that an actual fan produces.
+The server responds like a AirScape fan would do the the url: http://localhost:3000/fanspd.cgi.
+The mock fan server responds with the XML'ish responses that an actual fan produces, it is suppose to be that way.